borisding/redux-ready-wrapper/README.md

 }

+// assumed `store` object is available,
-// now, we can dispatch `doSomething` and
+// we can dispatch `doSomething` and
 // proceed to the next via promise store.dispatch(doSomething())
 .then(action => doSomethingElse(action)) // show console log's message when invoked